antonmi/job_reactor/README.markdown

 The main parts of JobReactor are:
 ---------------------------------
 JobReactor module for creating jobs.
-Distributor module for 'distribute' jobs between working nodes.
+Distributor module for 'distributing' jobs between working nodes.
-Node object fo job processing.
+Node object for job processing.